-- 1. A medical record chart review, - 2.
-Consultation with the member's treatment team, - 3.
-Review of administrative data such as claims/encounters, and - 4.
+- 1. A medical record chart review. - 2.
+Consultation with the member's Treatment Team. - 3.
+Review of administrative data such as claims/encounters. - 4.
 Demographic and Grievance and Appeal System data.

-Care Managers shall establish and maintain a Care Management plan for each member enrolled in Contractor's CMP.
-The Contractor shall submit a Care Management Program Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Care Managers shall establish and maintain a Care Management Plan for each member enrolled in Contractor's CMP.
+The Contractor shall submit a Care Management Program Report as a component of the MM Program Plan as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 The Care Management Program Report, at a minimum, shall:

-- 1. Describe the clinical interventions recommended to the treatment team, - 2.
-Identify coordination gaps, strategies to improve care coordination with the member's service providers, - 3.
-Require strategies to monitor referrals and follow-up for specialty care and routine health care services including medication monitoring, and - 4.
+- 1. Describe the clinical interventions recommended to the Treatment Team. - 2.
+Identify coordination gaps, strategies to improve care coordination with the member's service providers. - 3.
+Require strategies to monitor referrals and follow up for specialty care and routine health care services including medication monitoring. - 4.
 Align with the member's Service Plan but is neither a part of nor a substitute for that Plan.

-The Contractor shall submit all deliverables related to Medical Management as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall submit all deliverables related to MM as specified in Section F, Attachment F3, Contractor Chart of Deliverables.